apache/spark/docs/mllib-collaborative-filtering.md

 way you do in Scala.
 The only caveat is that the methods take Scala RDD objects, while the Spark Java API uses a separate `JavaRDD` class.
 You can convert a Java RDD to a Scala one by calling `.rdd()` on your `JavaRDD` object.
-A self-contained application example that is equivalent to the provided example in Scala is given bellow:
+A self-contained application example that is equivalent to the provided example in Scala is given below:

 Refer to the [`ALS` Java docs](api/java/org/apache/spark/mllib/recommendation/ALS.html) for details on the API.